 Since 2015, decodable texts have been included in the Foundation and Year 1 content descriptions, likely as a response to the compelling evidence surrounding their efficacy.
 This study conducted in WA investigates the use of texts in supporting beginning readers and includes a positive stance on decodable texts.

 Likewise, the NSW government is such a strong supporter of decodable texts that they have invested in decodable reading books for all NSW Foundation year classrooms.
 Read the full statement here.

 Where to Get Decodable Reading Books

-PLD has sourced a range of fiction and nonfiction decodable texts which largely align with our phonic sequence.
-Each decodable reading book can be previewed on our website by clicking on the “Preview Book” button underneath the product cover image.
+PLD has sourced a range of fiction and nonfiction decodable texts which largely align with the PLD phonic sequence.
+Each decodable reading book can be previewed on the PLD website by clicking on the “Preview Book” button underneath the product cover image.